Categorification and mirror symmetry for Grassmannians: Cluster characters under isomorphisms of cluster algebras

 Since mutation in cluster categories is compatible with mutation in cluster algebras, cluster characters of reachable rigid indecomposables are necessarily cluster variables and hence will be identified under any (cluster) isomorphism of cluster algebras.
 On the other hand, there is no reason \emph{a priori} why such isomorphisms should identify cluster characters of arbitrary modules.
 However, we will now proceed to show that this does happen for the cluster characters considered in this paper.

 To do this, we currently have to restrict attention to the algebra $\algC$, as a special case of the algebras $\algB$ studied since \Cref{Sec:3}.
+For general $\algB$, we have no proof of \Cref{Thm:TandSigmaT} and thus of \Cref{rem:monom-cluster}.
 We will maintain this restriction for the rest of the paper, unless otherwise stated.
 Since $\GP\algC=\CM\algC$ in this case, the results proved so far for $\GP\algB$ all apply to $\CM\algC$.

 \begin{remark} Recall from \cite[Remark 5.7]{JKS1} that cluster tilting objects in $\CM \algC$ with all summands of rank 1 are in bijection with maximal non-crossing collections $\maxNC\subset\labsubset{n}{k}$.
 More precisely, as in \eqref{eq:CTO-maxNC}, the cluster tilting object corresponding to $\maxNC$ is